 #include <openssl/ssl.h> void SSL_CTX_sess_set_new_cb(SSL_CTX *ctx, int (*new_session_cb)(SSL *, SSL_SESSION *)); void SSL_CTX_sess_set_remove_cb(SSL_CTX *ctx, void (*remove_session_cb)(SSL_CTX *ctx, SSL_SESSION *)); void SSL_CTX_sess_set_get_cb(SSL_CTX *ctx, SSL_SESSION (*get_session_cb)(SSL *, const unsigned char *, int, int *)); int (*SSL_CTX_sess_get_new_cb(SSL_CTX *ctx))(struct ssl_st *ssl, SSL_SESSION *sess); void (*SSL_CTX_sess_get_remove_cb(SSL_CTX *ctx))(struct ssl_ctx_st *ctx, SSL_SESSION *sess); SSL_SESSION *(*SSL_CTX_sess_get_get_cb(SSL_CTX *ctx))(struct ssl_st *ssl, const unsigned char *data, int len, int *copy);

-SSL_CTX_sess_set_new_cb() sets the callback function, which is automatically called whenever a new session was negotiated.
+SSL_CTX_sess_set_new_cb() sets the callback function that is called whenever a new session was negotiated.

-SSL_CTX_sess_set_remove_cb() sets the callback function, which is automatically called whenever a session is removed by the SSL engine, because it is considered faulty or the session has become obsolete because of exceeding the timeout value.
+SSL_CTX_sess_set_remove_cb() sets the callback function that is called whenever a session is removed by the SSL engine.
+For example, this can occur because a session is considered faulty or has become obsolete because of exceeding the timeout value.

-SSL_CTX_sess_set_get_cb() sets the callback function which is called, whenever a SSL/TLS client proposed to resume a session but the session could not be found in the internal session cache (see SSL_CTX_set_session_cache_mode(3)).
-(SSL/TLS server only.)
+SSL_CTX_sess_set_get_cb() sets the callback function that is called whenever a TLS client proposed to resume a session but the session could not be found in the internal session cache (see SSL_CTX_set_session_cache_mode(3)).
+(TLS server only.)

-SSL_CTX_sess_get_new_cb(), SSL_CTX_sess_get_remove_cb(), and SSL_CTX_sess_get_get_cb() allow to retrieve the function pointers of the provided callback functions.
+SSL_CTX_sess_get_new_cb(), SSL_CTX_sess_get_remove_cb(), and SSL_CTX_sess_get_get_cb() retrieve the function pointers set by the corresponding set callback functions.
 If a callback function has not been set, the NULL pointer is returned.

 In order to allow external session caching, synchronization with the internal session cache is realized via callback functions.
 Inside these callback functions, session can be saved to disk or put into a database using the d2i_SSL_SESSION(3) interface.